WillYallop/functionalities/packages/forms/README.md

 ### `data-fm-close`

-Any element with this attribute that resides in the flash message container, will have a click event set that will close the popup.
+Any element with this attribute that resides within the flash message container will have a click event set that will close the popup.

 ### `data-fm-message`